 It is not known when Dr. Rea and his family moved to Pickering.
-He formed a practice with Dr. R. M. Bateman for about 18 months, then moved to Toronto.
+He formed a medical practice with Dr. R. M. Bateman for about 18 months, then moved to Toronto.
 Shortly after his move to Toronto, Dr. Rea was appointed as a coroner.
 Dr. Rea’s office was located in the rear of his residence which was situated at the corner of Dundas Street and Dovercourt Road.
 Dr. Rea was a member of the Independent Order of Odd Fellows, The Orange Society and he was involved with the YMCA.
 Dr. Rea dreamed of a hospital facility.
 He was instrumental in the building of Toronto Western Hospital but sadly, Dr. Rea did not live to see that dream become a reality.

 Dr. Rea died on the 17th of November, 1895 at the age of 34.
 Mrs. Rea died at her residence in Toronto on the 30 of January, 1946.
 At the time of her death, Mrs. Rea resided at 1265 Dundas St West (Toronto).
 Dr. and Mrs. Rea were buried at Mt.
 Pleasant Cemetery.